St Stephen's Presbyterian Church and Manse, Queanbeyan: Design and construction of St Stephen's Church

 Soares prepared plans and specifications for St Stephen's by October 1871.
 His design, which was for a fairly plain structure, was examined by the Church Building Committee on 20 October and it was probably at this time that its members requested a more ornamental appearance for the church.
 Soares obliged by adding buttresses to the design.
 These served no structural purpose and were purely for visual effect.
-They also added a sum of A£100 pounds to the cost of the building, a cost that was covered by contributions of A£25 each from Dr Morton, Charles McKeahnie, Kenneth Cameron and Robert McKellar.
+They also added a sum of A£100 to the cost of the building, a cost that was covered by contributions of A£25 each from Dr Morton, Charles McKeahnie, Kenneth Cameron and Robert McKellar.

 As construction was about to commence, the church in its final design was described as "a neat gothic structure with a bell tower surmounted by a lofty spire.
-The walls are to be of rubble masonary in courses with axed quoins, the arches copings, etc., to be finished with Portland cement".
+The walls are to be of rubble masonry in courses with axed quoins, the arches copings, etc., to be finished with Portland cement".

 In February 1872 the Reverend Mackenzie called for tenders to undertake the necessary works.
 As no suitable tenders were received, a further call for tenders was issued in the latter half of March.
 This yielded a positive result the following month when the committee accepted tenders from Thomas Priest for the masonry and Thomas Jordon for the carpentry and joinery.

 The other contractors to work on St Stephen's were John Evetts (or Evitts) for the plastering, Augustus Ferdinand Helmund for the painting and, notably, John Kealman for carpentry and joinery.
 They were all local tradesmen.
 Kealman was a builder in his own right who would go on to establish a large brickmaking enterprise in Queanbeyan, as well as building the neighbouring St Stephen's Manse in 1883.
 His contract at Stephen's was to fabricate the window frames, interior fittings like the pews, and the picket fence and gates that enclosed the church.
 He also designed and built the pulpit free of charge for the congregation.